CollinsU99/CollinsU99/README.md

 Information Technology Professional
 -----------------------------------

 I am deeply passionate about IT, and my dedication is to help and protect people and organizations.
-I merge my profound enthusiasm for technology with a dedication to its safety.
 I am committed to lifelong learning and continuous improvement in the ever-evolving tech landscape.

 * 🌍  I'm based in New York
-* 🧠  I'm studying for Network+
+* 🧠  I'm currently learning Python
 * 🤝  I'm open to collaborating on Home Labs
 * 😊  I'm not sure if I'm an IT expert or a magician, but I can make things disappear from your computer with the click of a button.